terramate-io/terramate/docs/getting-started.md

 As the name implies, the [tm_dynamic](./codegen/generate-hcl.md#tm_dynamic-block) block is used for dynamically creating blocks :-)
-The `"required_provider"` label defines the name of the generated block and the `attributes` declares the attributes of the block.
+The `"required_providers"` label defines the name of the generated block and the `attributes` declares the attributes of the block.
 The `tm_dynamic` is powerful and can be used to generate a single block, as in this example, or multiple blocks with a single declaration.